vincentcai48/Translationeer/components/documentation/markdownfiles/docs6.md

 # Translationeer Document

+A Translationeer document can be created in your dashboard and is given a unique ID.
+A document created by you can only be accessed by you at the path `/document/[id]`.
+You must be authenticated to access a document, but you use a test document in [Test Mode](/documentation/testmode)

 ## Layout

 Every document will have the original text on the left side (grey background) and space for the user's translation on the right side.